layilin/SP23-33852/_annotations/book4.md

 [people] 146.415n.
 Linnaeus...Dr.
 Stork.
 Carolus Linnaeus or Carl von Linné (1707-1778) was a Swedish naturalist who laid the foundations for modern taxonomy or the systematic classification of living organisms.
 He also established a system for naming organisms known as binomial nomenclature.
 Dr. Stork was Anton von Störck (1731-1803), a physician from Vienna known for his research on poisonous plants.

-[people] 147.424 Ethiop.
-Ethiop and Ethiopia (also Aethiop and Aethiopia) were sometimes used by the Greeks and Romans to refer to a specific people and region of Africa, but Ethiop was used to designate a generically black African as well.
-Ethiopians also were referenced in a classical proverb about "washing the Ethiopian" or turning black skin white.
-The proverb and subsequent versions, which were widely circulated in the early modern period and eighteenth century, framed the task as impossible and hence were used in justifications of racial difference based on skin color.

 147.430 Deny subsistence to their labouring slaves.
-Grainger addresses the fact that planters regularly provided plantation laborers with insufficient provisions to economize on costs.
-At the same time, planters did not engage in the large-scale cultivation of provision crops on Caribbean lands because they wanted to dedicate all fertile land to sugar.
-As a result, although they were required to work full-time producing sugar and other commodity crops, enslaved laborers frequently were required to tend provision gardens or plots of land upon which they cultivated food crops to supplement the provisions provided by planters.
+Grainger addresses the fact that in order to economize on costs, planters did not provide enslaved laborers with enough food.
+Likewise, they wanted to maximize how much fertile land was dedicated to sugar crops, so they did not engage in the large-scale cultivation of provision crops, either.
+As a result, in addition to the full-time work of producing sugar and other commodity crops, enslaved laborers were frequently required to cultivate provision gardens or plots of land to supplement their nutritional requirements.
 The lands allotted for provision grounds were generally rocky, mountainous plots with poor soil.

 [plant] 147.434 English beans, or Carolinian rice.
 Beans or peas, as they were often called in the Caribbean, were a major source of nutrition for the enslaved.
 English beans are also known as fava, broad, or horse beans (*Vicia faba*), which originated in Western Asia thousands of years ago and spread from there to Central Asia, Europe, and Africa.
 They were sometimes sent from England to the Caribbean to serve as provisions.
 They also formed part of the provisions of slave ships.
 The horse bean was not as central to the diets of the enslaved as other bean species, however, many of which were cultivated by the enslaved themselves.
 Rice also did not make up a major part of the diets of the enslaved, but South Carolina was the major Atlantic exporter of the rice species known as *Oryza sativa*, which originated in Asia.
 There is also a species of rice indigenous to Africa known as *Oryza glaberrima*.
-Enslaved persons occasionally may have grown both *Oryza sativa* and *Oryza glaberrima* in their provision grounds and gardens, but it never was a major source of subsistence.
+Enslaved persons may occasionally  have grown both *Oryza sativa* and *Oryza glaberrima* in their provision grounds and gardens, but it was never a major source of subsistence.

 147.435 Iërne's beef, or Pensilvanian flour;.
 Iërne is a term for Ireland, which supplied Caribbean plantations with salted beef and other provisions.
 Beef also came from the North American colonies, as did flour.

 147.436 Newfoundland cod, or herrings from the main.
 The waters off the coast of Newfoundland in the North Atlantic constituted one of the major fisheries of the world for the Atlantic cod (*Gadus morhua*) in the eighteenth century.
-Planters imported cod for enslaved laborers, who needed protein to function, but they imported what came to be known as "West India cod," which was salted cod of the poorest quality.
+Planters imported cod for enslaved laborers, who needed protein, but they imported what came to be known as "West India cod," which was salted cod of the poorest quality.

 148.448 This let them cultivate, one day, each week.
-Enslaved laborers generally were required to go to their provision grounds one day per week to tend them.
+Enslaved laborers were generally required to go to their provision grounds one day per week to tend them.
 In certain colonies, however, an internal marketing system gradually emerged that may have encouraged some to spend extra time cultivating their provision grounds.
 For instance, in Jamaica, those who participated in the system were able to sell or trade their provisions for other goods and currency.
 They were also able to supplement the inadequate diet provided to them by planters, although those individuals who cultivated provision grounds did not enjoy, on average, better health or longer lifespans than those dependent primarily on imported rations.
 Still, the provision grounds did offer their cultivators some control over what they ate, as they were responsible for choosing what plants to cultivate, and, in limited cases, they also offered some degree of economic autonomy.
 They also laid the foundation for agricultural production in the British Caribbean in the years following emancipation.
 Eschewing the model of industrial agriculture represented by the plantation, the newly freed turned instead to small-scale farming.

 [plant] 148.449 And there raise yams.
 Yams, one of many species of tuber within the *Dioscorea* genus, were widely cultivated in provision grounds, in part because they did not require regular care to thrive.
 There are several other reasons yams became important to Afro-Caribbean diets: yam crop yields are high, yams are easily stored, and they can be prepared in several different ways.
 Just as importantly, yams formed an important part of West African diets long before the commencement of the slave trade.
 As a result, slave traders often shipped large quantities of yams on trans-Atlantic voyages to feed the people on board, and yams accompanied Africans to the Americas, where they were able to continue cultivating them.

 [plant] 148.449 and there cassada's root.
 Cassava (*Manihot esculenta*), also known as manioc, yuca, and bitter cassava, was domesticated in South America thousands of years ago and then brought to the Caribbean islands by Amerindians.
 It was one of the most important food sources for Amerindians during the precolonial era and subsequently adopted by Africans and Europeans in the Caribbean as well, although it was not as important a food source as the yam.
 Nevertheless, it still appeared in provision grounds because it is an easy crop to cultivate: it can grow in poor soils and conditions, one planting produces several harvests, and the roots can be stored in the ground for a long time without spoiling.
 These advantages offset cassava's toxic nature: its roots, which are the parts of the plant prepared for consumption, contain cyanide, and the raw roots are poisonous to human beings.
 The poison can be neutralized by proper processing, however: Amerindians and other early Caribbean consumers usually prepared cassava root by grating it and then pressing the poisonous juice out of it to make a flour, which could be eaten as a porridge or turned into various cakes or breads.

 [plant] 148.454-455 There let angola's bloomy bush supply, For many a year, with wholesome pulse their board.
 Refers to the pigeon pea (*Cajanus cajan*).
-Pigeon pea is a drought-resistant crop that historically has been important for small-scale farmers in semi-arid areas.
+Pigeon pea is a drought-resistant crop that has historically been important for small-scale farmers in semi-arid areas.
 It was commonly grown in the provision grounds or gardens of the enslaved because it could survive without much water or attention.
 It is native to South Asia and was first domesticated in India.
 By 2000 B.C.E., it also was being cultivated in East Africa, from where it was brought to the Americas, most likely as a result of the slave trade.

 [plant] 148.456 bonavist.
 A species of bean (*Lablab purpureus*) native to Cape Verde, tropical and southern Africa, Madagascar, and India.